philipc2/cdds-at-uiuc.github.io/_services/climate-econ.md

 weight: 5
 ---

-We are merging simple climate models and financial asset pricing models to assess effective approaches to climate policy.
+We are studying how climate risk impacts the cost of carbon dioxide emissions.

 ![Solar Panels](/images/climate-econ-header.jpg)